chris-moreton/concourse-pipeline-controller/README.md

 # Netsensia Concourse Pipeline

-You have stumbled across a project which is about 80% complete.
-This README file may reference things that don't yet exist.

 ![Core Pipeline](images/pipeline.png)

-A Concourse pipeline that manages the pipelines of other services within the same Concourse instance.
+A Concourse pipeline that manages other pipelines within the same Concourse instance.

-It provides an opinionated pipeline that can be enabled for any Java (Gradle) and NodeJS (yarn) application in the same GitHub organisation as the controller is running.
+An opinionated pipeline that can be enabled for any Java (Gradle) and NodeJS (yarn) application in the same GitHub organisation as the controller is running.

-It will build the application and maintain the infrastructure and deploy your application to Cloud Foundry.
+It will build and test the application, create and maintain the infrastructure, and deploy your application to Cloud Foundry.

 It uses AWS for backend services such as databases and Elasticsearch instances.